28sanduni/GitHub-New/README.md

 Hi folks!

-This is for the learning purpose
+I'm a Computer Security undergraduate and this repository is for the learning purpose